dridi/cashpack/tst/README.rst

 in cashpack: ``assert``.
 What unit tests often do besides checking computation results is the verification that invariants are met.
 Instead of outsourcing invariant checks, they are closer to potential faults origins: the source code itself.
-About 5% of the code is dedicated to that.
+About 5% of the whole C code base is dedicated to that, but it's about 8% for the library itself.

 Reporting
 ---------